z3h4/useful-commands/Javascript/react.md

 ## JSX

 - JSX stands for JavaScript XML.
-- It is a syntax that allows us to write components that combine HTML and JavaScript in a readable and expressive way, making it easier to create complex user interfaces
+- It is a syntax that allows us to write components that combine HTML and JavaScript in a readable and expressive way, making it easier to create complex user interfaces.
+- With JSX we can easily describe the user interface of our application with HTML and Javascript.
+- The great thing about JSX is that it allows us to easily create dynamic contents.

 # Creating a React App